Nor'easter to bring heavy rain and snow to U.S. East

-Intense precipitation from the Nor‘easter storm will start on Sunday, with two to four inches (5 to 10 cm) of downpour expected along the Mid-Atlantic Coast, which will make for soggy conditions in New York, Philadelphia and Washington, D.C.
+Intense precipitation from the Nor‘easter storm will start on Sunday, with two to four inches of downpour expected along the Mid-Atlantic Coast, which will make for soggy conditions in New York, Philadelphia and Washington, D.C.

 “It’s going to a very, very intense Nor‘easter,” said Michael Eckert, senior branch forecaster with the National Weather Service based in Camp Springs, Maryland.

-Winds of 30 to 50 miles per hour (48 to 80 kph) are expected on the coast.
+Winds of 30 to 50 miles per hour are expected on the coast.

 “The weather will be going downhill during the day on Sunday,” Eckert said.